VadimTrubay/contactbook/README.md

 * in the folder where the project is located;
 * after installation, the contactbook package appears in the system;
 * when the package is installed in the system, the script can be called anywhere
-* from the console with the "contactbook" command;
+* from the console with the 'contactbook' command;